What is Early Help?

 The Local Authority has set up a facebook page to promote activities for young people, offer and signpost to helpful advice, what’s on information, national campaigns and partner activities.
 Click here to view the page

-The Guide to Integrated Working is the threshold document.
+The local Wirral threshold document can be found here: https://www.wirralsafeguarding.co.uk/multi-agency-thresholds/ .
 It details the four levels of need against which the needs of an individual child or young person can be assessed and it informs whether their needs can be met by universal services, or whether one or more other agencies might need to work together to make sure the child’s needs are met.